yuanyue-liu-group/EDI/README.md

 $$\frac{1}{\tau^{\mathrm{MRTA}}_{n\mathbf{k}}} = \frac{2\pi}{\hbar} n_{\mathrm{d}} \frac{1}{N_{\mathbf{k}}} \sum_{m,\mathbf{k}'} |M_{n\mathbf{k},m\mathbf{k}'}|^2 \delta(\varepsilon_{n\mathbf{k}} - \varepsilon_{m\mathbf{k}'}) \Bigl(1 - cos\theta\Bigr)$$

-The MRTA provides an improved approximation to the full iterative BTE solution for elastic scattering processes, as forward-scattering events (small momentum transfer) contribute less to resistivity [[3]](#ref3).
+The MRTA provides an improved approximation to the full iterative BTE solution for elastic scattering processes, as forward-scattering events (small momentum transfer) contribute less to resistivity.

 All transport quantities are computed on the irreducible Brillouin zone (IBZ) and symmetry-expanded, which reduces the computational cost by a factor equal to the order of the point group.